E0

 Steps to try:

 • Power reset: Turn the breaker OFF for 5–10 minutes, then restore power.
-Some E0 faults clear after a full power cycle.
+Some E0 errors clear after a full power cycle.

 • Inspect control wiring: Remove the indoor unit front cover.
 Locate the main control PCB and the display/keyboard PCB.
-Check all low-voltage harness plugs for full insertion, bent pins, or corrosion.
-Reseat each connector firmly.
+Check all low-voltage harness plugs for full insertion, bent pins, or signs of corrosion.
+Firmly reseat each connector.

 • Check for burn marks: Visually inspect the indoor main PCB for burnt components, swollen capacitors, or darkened areas.
-If present, the board is likely failed.
+If present, the board has likely failed.

 • If E0 persists: The EEPROM or main PCB is likely defective.
 Replacement of the indoor main control board is usually required.
-Match the part number on the existing Fraser‑Johnston board and follow manufacturer wiring diagram when installing.
+Match the part number on the existing Fraser‑Johnston board and follow the manufacturer's wiring diagram when installing.

-When to call a pro: If you are not comfortable working around live high voltage or handling control boards, contact an HVAC technician.
+When to call a pro: If you are not comfortable working around live high voltage or handling control boards, contact a qualified HVAC technician.
 Incorrect wiring can damage the new board or compressor.

 Advertisements